fujii/fujii.github.io/_posts/2019-07-12-windows-http-sys-port-80.md

 * [How can I determine why the System process is listening on port 80? \| The Old New Thing](https://devblogs.microsoft.com/oldnewthing/20180703-00/?p=99145)

-## Change listening port of HTTP.sys
+## Change listening addresses of HTTP.sys

 By default, HTTP.sys listens 0.0.0.0 and [::], which means all IPv4 and IPv6 addresses.
 For example, by invoking `netsh http add iplisten 127.0.0.2`, you can change it to only IPv4 127.0.0.2.